Kubelix/server-b/README.md

 This server can be deployed as a headless service by specifying `clusterIP` to `None` in the _Serivce_ specs for the server.
 Refer to [server-b.yaml][2].

 <h2>Prerequisites</h2>

 1. A docker environment.
 For this example, I setup Docker Desktop on Windows 10
 2. Kubernetes with kubectl CLI
-3. A Java IDE such as IntelliJ to build the project locally with Maven and JDK 21.
+3. A Java IDE such as IntelliJ to build the project locally with Maven and JDK 21
-4. A client to send random data
+4. A client to send random cache data to this server(from a within the same cluster).
+Refer to [client-a][1]

 <h2>Steps to deploy</h2>